 Schools may include a social event in connection to the Global Citizenship seminar, in which participation can be declared mandatory.
 Social events may be organised in cooperation with local CEMS Clubs.

-Please note: both the Block Seminar and the Global Citizenship seminar may include a fee.
+Please note: Both the Block Seminar and the Global Citizenship seminar may include a fee.
 Please see "Cost Considerations" on page 6.

-Students must pass CEMS Courses accounting for 45 ECTS credits in the MIM Programme.
+Students must pass CEMS Courses accounting for 45 ECTS in the CEMS MIM.